eburjan/electronforgereact/README.md

 # electronforgereact
-React desktop app with Electron Forge
+Desktop app: a React app embedded in Electron Forge